Taking part in a court hearing can feel overwhelming, but knowing what to expect can help.

 - If you have an upcoming criminal hearing, contact your local court to apply for a public defender.
 Or contact the Vermont Bar Association Lawyer Referral Service

 - Are you a Vermonter living with a disability?
 Does your disability make it hard for you to communicate with the court or understand what is happening in your case?
-Ask the court about getting a Communication Support Specialist for your case.
-Or call 1-888-686-VCSP or email firstname.lastname@example.org.
-Find information about the Vermont Communication Support Project on the Disability Rights Vermont website.
+Ask about getting a Communication Support Specialist for your case.
+Call 1-888-686-8277 or email firstname.lastname@example.org.
+Find information about the Vermont Communication Support Project.

 - Many people in Vermont go to court to get a Relief from Abuse (RFA) order without a lawyer.
 But you do not have to do this on your own.
 (See our RFA Roadmap for details.)
 You can get help from: